JeffOstrom/FriendFinder-Node/README.md

 Synopsis
 -------------------------------------------------------------------------------------

-- Find your next date! or possibly future spouse!
+- Find your next best friend!

 - From the home page click Go To Survey to begin.